spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ### ocean_managed_nodes

 This metric tracks the total number of nodes Ocean manages in the cluster.
 The metric could be useful in responding to anomalies.
-In addition, the metric provides an easy breakdown to monitor specific [virtual node groups](ocean/features/vngs/) in the cluster and other infrastructure characteristics such as instance lifecycle and type.
+In addition, the metric provides an easy breakdown to monitor specific [Virtual Node Groups](ocean/features/vngs/) in the cluster and other infrastructure characteristics such as instance lifecycle and type.

 Prometheus metric type: gauge